scikit-hep/boost-histogram/README.md

 > #### Known issues (develop):
 > * Non-simple storages do not support `.view()` or the buffer interface; you can access and set one element at a time.
 > * Setting with an array is not yet supported (`h[...] = np.array(...)`).
-> * A compiler is required to install on Python 3.8 on Windows with pip (waiting on CI update for wheels) (conda-forge already has Python 3.8 packages).

 ## Installation